 In this section we present results.
-Results from equation 2 allow us to plot the ordered preferences that respondents have for the social welfare variables, while results from equation 4 allow us to estimate MRS statistics and indifference curves.
-We then test for heterogeneous preferences based on political affiliation and educational attainment.
+Results from equation (2) allow us to plot the ordered preferences that respondents have for the social welfare variables, while results from equation (4) provide marginal rates of substitution (MRS) statistics.
+From these latter results, we can draw indifference curves.
+Later, we test for heterogeneous preferences based on political affiliation and educational attainment.